 - Advance directives are legal documents, but you do not need a lawyer to complete them.

-A copy of your valid advance directive must be in your medical record in order for your healthcare providers to know your wishes.
+It is your responsibility to keep a copy of your valid advance directive in your medical record in order for your healthcare providers to know your wishes.
 After you have provided a copy to Dartmouth-Hitchcock, it will be scanned into your medical record and be available to your healthcare providers in your electronic chart.
 The copy will be stored in your paper chart.

 - You can fax the advance directive document to Dartmouth-Hitchcock's Care Management office at (603) 650-6392.
 Please include a cover letter with your name and date of birth.